GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-ext/README.md

 # tftest skip
 ```
-Changing the target Cloud Run service name (or tags or URL mask) forces relacement of the endpoint group and such change will fail because it is in use by backend service.
-If you force the replacement of the backend service, it will fail because backend service is in use by URL map, and so on until you replace the whole load balancer.
+Changing the target Cloud Run service name, tags, or URL mask requires replacing the associated network endpoint group (NEG).
+However, this replacement will fail if the NEG is currently used by a backend service.
+Forcing the replacement of the backend service will also fail if it's referenced by a URL map, and this cascade of failures continues until the entire load balancer is replaced.

-To perform the change, you need to first create a new NEG pointing to a new Cloud Run service:
+To successfully implement the change, create a new NEG that points to the new Cloud Run service before modifying the existing load balancer configuration.
 ```hcl
   ...
   neg_configs = {